-Person jumps to escape Richton Park apartment fire that injured at least 5
+Richton Park apartment fire injures 5, including man who fell from balcony

 RICHTON PARK, Ill.
 (WLS) -- At least five people were hurt after a fire broke out Wednesday inside an apartment in south suburban Richton Park.

-One those people jumped from a balcony to get away from the flames after the blaze broke out on the 4th floor of a building around 1:30 p.m. at 3905 Tower Drive, police said.
+The blaze broke out on the 4th floor of the building at 3905 Tower Drive around 1:30 p.m., police said.

-Firefighters had to rescue people from the building, some of them by ladder.
-A firefighter is also among the injured after they were overheated.
+The fire sent five people, including one firefighter, to the hospital, with most suffering from smoke inhalation.
+No one suffered life-threatening injuries, including one man who fell from a balcony as he tried to escape.

+With smoke pouring out of the 4th floor unit, firefighters set up a ladder truck around the other side of the building and helped residents escape.
+Before firefighters arrived, a passerby got cell phone video of the fire and a trapped man on the balcony of the unit where the fire started.

 TOP STORIES